jreijrink/MultiAgentVisualization/README.md

 For more information about the prototype read "Visualization of multi-agent systems - Prototype manual.pdf".<br />
 A compiled version with all required files can be found in the ”release” directory.

+##Quick start

+Run Prototype.jar<br />
+File > Open > Select .MAT file

+Default charts will show the data<br />
+Charts and fields are linked through mouse selection

+Selected parameter and shown turtles can be changed in the settings menu of a chart or field.<br />
+New charts can be added through the "Elements" menu.